FlorianBuhl/lizard-linter/README.md

 For each of them an own warning threshold can be defined in the settings.
 On file save the tool will run automatically in the background and if a threshold is exceeded a warning will be shown in the editor.

+The cyclomatic complexity number is basically the number of decisions in the source code.
+The higher the number the more complex and the more tests you need to verify the function.
+E.g. a cyclomatic complexity of 3 would require at least 3 tests to verify the fuction.

+The linter shall help you to keep your functions slim and less complex and easy to test.

 The following languages are supported:
 - c
 - cpp